lorrainenediya-uy1/Master-s-project/Context_for_Internship_EN.md

 -   **HSE06 correction**: This is a hybrid functional that corrects electron self-interaction and significantly improves the accuracy of the band gap and electronic properties compared to standard functionals (like PBE-GGA).
 -   **Spin-orbit coupling (SOC)**: Its inclusion in calculations is indispensable for TMDCs containing heavy elements, to accurately capture band splitting and its consequences on optical and transport properties.
 -   **GW-BSE (Green's function GW and Bethe-Salpeter equation)**: These are more computationally expensive but much more precise post-DFT methods for calculating quasiparticle energies (GW) and bound excitons (BSE).
-They are crucial for an exact description of electron-hole interactions and exciton binding energies, key indicators of photosensitizer efficiency.
+They are essential for an exact description of electron-hole interactions and exciton binding energies, key indicators of photosensitizer efficiency.

 ### 5.4 Analysis of gas-surface interactions and dynamics